 - How to conform to general workplace health, safety and welfare

 - Following productive workplace practices.

-The slinger signaller uses special, precise hand signals, which the crane operator can understand easily and clearly.
-The standard hand signals follow BS 7121 code of practice for the safe use of cranes.
+The slinger signaller uses special, precise hand signals, that the crane operator can understand easily and clearly.
+The standard hand signals follow the BS 7121 code of practice for the safe use of cranes.

 They will also be using two-way radios frequently to communicate with crane operators and other people on the construction site.

 Slinger signallers must check various types of lifting equipment, such as slings and hooks.
 It is vital that they inspect this equipment for any damage before operations can commence.

 Without these essential checks, injuries, or even fatalities, could occur if an operation goes wrong due to faulty or damaged lifting accessories.

 A course will give you a thorough grounding and understanding in all aspects of the slinger signaller role, including: